varigence/docs/bimlflex/release-notes/new-features-2018.02.md

 ## Snowflake-based staging and persisting

-BimlFlex now has initial support for Snowflake as a staging and file persistence engine.
+BimlFlex now has initial support for Snowflake as a staging and persistent staging engine.

+This supports the SRC - STG - PSA process and includes the use of an SSIS Custom Task.
+This is work in progress and we are working with a customer in a private preview.
+This is in `BETA` at the moment and not for production use.
+Please contact bimlflex-support@varigence.com for more information if you are looking at using Snowflake with BimlFlex.

 ## Agile Data Vault Acceleration

 The BimlFlex DataVault Accelerator now support a `ModelGrouping` feature.
 This allows a more agile and targeted acceleration approach.

 Please read this blog post for more information.
 [Agile Data Vault Acceleration](https://www.varigence.com/Blog/Post/84)

 ## Insert only optimizations